Teachers College Reading and Writing Project: Professional development

-The Project provides curricular calendars to schools and works weekly with principals, literacy coaches, and teachers.
-TCRWP also has multi-day training institutes and one-day workshops for teachers and administrators at Teachers College, Columbia University.
+The Project provided curricular calendars to schools and worked weekly with principals, literacy coaches, and teachers.
+TCRWP also had multi-day training institutes and one-day workshops for teachers and administrators at Teachers College, Columbia University.

-TCRWP works in thousands of classrooms and schools around the world.
-More than 170,000 teachers have attended the Project's week-long institutes, and over 4,000 teachers attend summer institutes.
-TCRWP works during the year with about a third of New York City's 80,000 teachers.
+As of 2003, TCRWP worked in thousands of classrooms and schools around the world.
+More than 170,000 teachers attended the Project's week-long institutes, and over 4,000 teachers attended summer institutes.
+TCRWP worked during the year with about a third of New York City's 80,000 teachers.

 Change in approach

-In October 2020, APM Reports published a statement by The Teachers College of Reading and Writing Project discussing recent research findings that will lead to what TCRWP referred to as a "rebalancing" of their curriculum.
-The primary change is that Calkins believes that early readers need more focused instruction on phonics and decodable words.
+In October 2020, APM Reports published a statement by The Teachers College of Reading and Writing Project discussing recent research findings that would lead to what TCRWP referred to as a "rebalancing" of their curriculum.
+The primary change was that Calkins believes that early readers need more focused instruction on phonics and decodable words.

 In 2022 the New York Times reported that Calkins had made "a major retreat" and is now "embrac[ing] phonics and the science of reading."
 The Times reported that Margaret Goldberg, a leader of the science of reading movement that has been highly critical of the TCRWP's approach, "said Professor Calkins's changes cannot repair the harm done to generations of students."